Four-O-Foured/SnapNotes/README.md

 # SnapNotes

-SnapShot is a modern, AI-powered note-taking application designed to streamline how you capture and organize your thoughts.
+SnapNotes is a modern, AI-powered note-taking application designed to streamline how you capture and organize your thoughts.
 Built with a robust MERN stack and enhanced with cutting-edge UI libraries, it offers a seamless and visually engaging user experience.

 ## ✨ Features